semgrep/convert-nuget/README.md

 # Example: scan from a specific directory
 node convert-nuget.js --root ./projects

-# Example: fail if any packages are skipped due to incompatibility
+# Example: fail if any packages are skipped due to incompatibility (fallback mode only)
 node convert-nuget.js --fail-on-skipped
 ```